Echinoidea/imgfx-cli/README.md

 ----------
 ## Features
-- AND, OR, XOR
-- ADD, SUB, MULT, DIV
+- and, or, xor
+- add, sub, div, mult
-- Bitwise LEFT & RIGHT
+- Bitwise left & right

 - Standard in/out image for pipelines
 - Customizable left and right-hand side of operations
+- Negate the result of the logical operations with the -n flag

 ## Installation